Guiandrade/DependablePasswordManager/README.md

 1) Go to the project folder on the terminal and run the following command (creates 1 client and 4 servers):
       - sh autoSetup.sh

-2) Insert KeyStore spassword "sec" when prompted on each Server.
+2) Insert KeyStore password "sec" when prompted on each Server.